 Especially if you plan on beating the dealer at his own game.

 Crafting Your Self-Care Plan

 You can use any tool you are comfortable with to keep your self-care plan organized.
 I am a fan of Evernote and Trello.
 Evernote because of its ability to keep tremendous amounts of information in nearly any format.

 Trello is a great collaboration space where my care team can quickly access important phone numbers, create to-do lists, and assign tasks to another team member.

-For example, when I need one of my caregivers to pick up my medical marijuana prescription from the dispensary, I create a card in Trello, add the caregiver’s name with a due date.
+For example, when I need one of my caregivers to pick up my medical marijuana prescription from the dispensary, I create a card in Trello and add the caregiver’s name with a due date.
 That’s it.

 Or, whenever I get an important document from my doctor or find an article I want my physical therapist to read, I email it directly to Evernote where I can find it later by typing a few keywords.

-In fact, it’s been so helpful to me and my team, that I created a Trello board template for you to download and make it part of your own self-care plan.
+In fact, it’s been so helpful to me and my team, that I created a Trello board for you to download and make it part of your own self-care plan.

 If you already have a favorite tool that works for you, by all means, keep using it.

 I suggest staying away from using a notebook.
-Care plans frequently change, so something online and shareable makes the most sense.
+Self-care plans frequently change, so something online and shareable makes the most sense.